zhechensoc/zhechensoc.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Duke University in the [Department of Sociology](https://sociology.duke.edu/) and an affiliated graduate student of the [Duke University Population Research Institute (DUPRI)](https://dupri.duke.edu/).

-With an interdisciplinary background in [sociology and public policy](resume.md), I focus on population health, aging, and health policy.
+With an interdisciplinary background in [sociology and public policy](resume.md), my research focuses on <ins>population health, aging, and health policy</ins>.

 A list of my publications can be found [here](research.md).